allansantos7/Choose-Your-Own-Adventure-Game/README.md

 This information will be important to keep in mind while trying to complete your objective. </br>

 Your current objective is to run!
 Defeat any obstacles in your way, at all costs! </br>

+Goals:
+An Entertaining Adventure Story (No lorem Ipsum)
+Use of Functional and/or Object-Oriented Programming.
+Use of Control Structures, Functions, File Handling (Ex: Can choose a specific file to load to make a decision or write the user's adventure to a file), and Python Types.